pkhare/ionlace-protein-prediction-service/README.md

-# 🧬 IONLACE Protein Structure Prediction Service
+# 🧬 A Protein Structure Prediction Service - Agentic

 A production-ready web service for autonomous protein structure prediction using ESMFold and advanced AI agents.